Tecuci

 Tecuci ([teˈkutʃʲ]) is a city in Galați County, Romania, in the historical region of Western Moldavia.
 It is situated among wooded hills, on the right bank of the Bârlad River, and at the junction of railways from Galați, Bârlad, and Mărășești.

 History

 The area neighboring Tecuci was the scene of a fierce battle in 1476 between Moldavian Prince Stephen the Great and the Ottomans.

 Under the Kingdom of Romania, it was the residence of the now-defunct Tecuci County.

 Economy

 The city was famous for its canned food factories, which preserve vegetables, fruit and meat, as well as for its mustard factories.

 Climate

 Climate in Tecuci is defined as Dfb (Humid continental climate with warm summers), bordering a Dfa (Humid continental climate with hot summers).

 Population

-As of 31 November 2021, 31,045 inhabitants live within the city limits.
+As of the 2011 census, there were 34,871 inhabitants who lived within the city limits, of which 83.2% were Romanians and 4.3% Roma.
+At the 2021 census, Tecuci had a population of 32,801; of those, 74.17% were Romanians and 3.69% Roma.